ajinshanid/chocolate_sales_dashboard_mysql_powerbi/README.md

 * **Profitability Trend:** Revenue peaks in Dec 2021, showing strong seasonality and promotion opportunities.
 * **Customer Distribution:** Bars dominate with 50% of customers, followed by Bites (31%) and Other (18%).
 * **Product Performance:** Certain products achieve high sales with lower margins, while others generate fewer sales but deliver higher profitability.

----

-## Conclusion
-This project highlights the scope of a Data Analyst’s role from database management to visualization and storytelling.
-It demonstrates how structured analysis can generate actionable insights that deliver measurable business value.